Storm Team 11: Seasonal change on this Monday

 Seasonal Today

-Clouds linger this morning, while clearing will come this afternoon.
-Temperatures are seasonal with low 50s in the Tri-Cities, 40s in the higher elevations.
+Clearing will come this afternoon with seasonal temperaturs in the 50s in the Tri-Cities, 40s in the higher elevations.
 With a clear sky tonight, lows will dip into the upper 20s to low 30s.

 Next Weather Maker